Slovakia - April 2018

 In few months we'll work hard to give life to an official tourism board.
 The scope is to group in a single entity all the museums, hiking trails, adventure activities, monuments, castles, natural beauties along with the hundreds of artisans, artists, local food productors, hotels and restaurants.

 Our hope is that, along with an enhancement of tourism, the sensibility of the locals will increase as well.

 This will be the longest journey made recently.
 I will accompanied by my cousin, Andrea Pietrangeli, who is an experienced film-maker and photographer that worked for Discovery Channel, Jegermeister and others.
 He is based in Rhode Island and I will reach him there to start a 3 weeks road trip that will cover the states of: Massachusetts, New Hampshire, Maine [USA], New Brunswick, Prince Edward Island, Nova Scotia, Newfoundland, St Pierre and Miquelon and finally Labrador [CANADA].
 All areas that are pretty much unknown throughout the social media.
-In fact, this trip will be the head of our Valorization project that we are setting in motion in this year, with the sole objective to turn some lights on for underrated National parks and touristical areas.
+In fact, this trip will be the head of the Undiscovered project, with the sole objective to turn some lights on for underrated National parks and touristical areas.